 Cyber insurance is also an investment that can restore some of the financial loss.
 There are many factors to be considered when making a cyber insurance decision.
 Knowing the questions to ask your insurance provider will determine the proactive security program you must implement.
 Purchasing coverage does not guarantee payment in the event of a loss.

-Here are 10 questions to start the conversation with your MSP or internal team.
+Here are just 10 of the questions to start the conversation with your MSP or internal team.

 (1) What security certifications do your support team members have?
 While hardware and software vendor certifications are helpful in supporting the vendors' products, they are not security certifications.